 It is so tempting to load up the pizza with toppings but we have found that a limited amount of toppings makes for a much better pizza.
 Less toppings will allow the flavor of the pizza crust to shine and a slice is easier to pick up and eat in-hand.

-Our creamy cheese sauce with garlic, white wine, cream and cheese is similar to an Alfredo sauce and makes enough to use for the pizza with some left over for pasta another time.
-Or….another chicken-mushroom pizza with einkorn crust.
+Our creamy cheese sauce includes garlic, white wine, cream, cream cheese and Parmesan cheese is similar to an Alfredo sauce.
+This makes enough to use for the pizza with some left over for pasta at another time.
+Or….bake two pizzas and invite friends over for a pizza party.